chrisdonahue/chrisdonahue.github.io/content/_index.md

         - 📢 (22 Nov) [Announced](https://twitter.com/chrisdonahuey/status/1589620034887786496) job search outcome: research scientist at Magenta, faculty at CMU (F23)
     design:
       columns: '2'
+  - block: markdown
+    id: group
+    content:
+      title: G-CLef
+      subtitle: |-

+        {{< figure src="gclef-logo.png" >}}

+      text: |-
+        I lead the **Generative Creativity Lab** (G-CLef) at CMU.
+Our research focuses on the development and deployment of generative AI towards augmenting human creativity.
+We primarily focus on musical creativity as an application domain but also explore other areas such as gaming.
+    design:
+      columns: '2'
   - block: collection
     id: featured
     content: